-Just in case if somebody doesn’t know what YSlow is?
-YSlow is Firefox add-on integrated with Firebug.
+Just in case, if somebody doesn’t know what YSlow is?
+YSlow is a Firefox add-on integrated with Firebug.
 It analyzes web pages and tells you why they are slow.
-You can run it on you project and see your grade.
-You can do some easy improvements and maybe even get D grade.
-However to get higher then D grade becomes a real challenge.
-Below I will describe how I got A grade (100 points) on my web blog application.
+You can run it on your project and see your grade.
+You can do some easy improvements and maybe even get a D grade.
+However, getting a grade higher than a D grade becomes a real challenge.
+Below I will describe how I got an A grade (100 points) on my web blog application.

-First of all you don’t want measure performance with any external stuff which is beyond of your control such as Google Ads, Google Analytics, Dotnetkicks.
+First of all, you don’t want to measure performance with any external stuff which is beyond your control such as Google Ads, Google Analytics, Dotnetkicks.
 So, you need to make a query string switch, which is going to disable/hide all this stuff.
-In my case it is PageType=NoExternal, so full URL would be http://www.karpach.com/default.aspx?PageType=NoExternal.
-Also you need to add CDN setting for YSlow.
+In my case it is PageType=NoExternal, so the full URL would be http://www.karpach.com/default.aspx?PageType=NoExternal.
+Also, you need to add CDN setting for YSlow.
 My personal CDN is http://karpach.appspot.com/cdn/.
-Now if you measure performance of my default.aspx?PageType=NoExternal, you would see that it is A (100).
+Now if you measure the performance of my default.aspx?PageType=NoExternal, you would see that it is A (100).
 Now let’s see how achieved this.

 1. Make fewer HTTP requests.

-First of all you need to combine stylesheets and javascripts files in one file.
+First of all, you need to combine stylesheets and javascript files in one file.
 You should do this only for your production build using MS Build tasks.

 <ItemGroup>